-Similar to speaking on the phone whilst using the bathroom, your caller WILL notice your breathless panting no matter how hard you try to suppress it.
-Since nobody likes weezing gasps in their ear, rather don’t go for that run if the call is important.
+Similar to speaking on the phone while using the bathroom, your caller WILL notice your breathless panting no matter how hard you try to suppress it.
+Since nobody likes wheezing gasps in their ear, instead of don’t go for that run if the call is essential.

 12. Coming down with something